pangeo-data/pangeo/docs/setup_guides/cloud.rst

 enable the Kubernetes Engine API for the project.

 To create the cluster from the command line, you must first be authenticated.
-Run the following from the commmand line
+Run the following from the commmand line:

 .. code-block:: bash

   gcloud auth login

-A separate set of bash commands that will create a cluster corresponding to Pangeo
+Following this step, you will need to run a set of bash commands to create a cluster with the components that Pangeo requires:
-need:

   - An incompressible default node pool for the Jupyterhub, web proxy, and user notebook servers.